How to Use the Bus

 Choose a ticket - We offer a range of tickets to suit different types of trips, whether you are travelling every day or just once a month.
 Details are available in our Tickets section.
 Day and lower value tickets can be bought on the bus from the driver.
 Season tickets are best purchased before you travel and are available at local outlets or you can buy online.

 Locate the correct bus stop - Bus service numbers are generally displayed on bus stop signs or on the timetable panel.
 Services can be displayed together, so check the sign for your service number.
 Each bus stop has a code, by texting this code to 84268 you will receive details on the next buses due at the stop.
-Or find your bus stop at www.traveline.org.uk.
+Another way to find your nearest bus stop is to use our First Bus App (available for free from the Apple and Android App Stores) or alternatively www.traveline.org.uk

 Catching your bus